 Much like the other names featured here, this sci-fi action RPG survival horror game created for Windows PCs also lets you navigate through perilous paths via a first-person perspective.
 Developer EA lets you explore an interstellar ghost ship that’s filled to the brim with hideous creatures.

 You can choose from 3 types of characters namely, the psionic power-wielding agent, the marine and the naval officer.
 There’s also a co-op multiplayer mode thrown into the amalgamation where you can bring along 2 friends for the hellish ride.
-Released in 1999, you can pick this one up from Steam or GoG.
+Released in 1999, you can pick System Shock 2 from Steam or GoG.

 4 – Dead Space 2: